ReinforceZwei/ReinforceZwei/README.md

-# By the way
-My Github profile is poor of content :P
+_My Github profile is poor of content :P_

-_So you may want to see my other profile at https://reinforce.moe/about-en.md_
+# My website can show Markdown file directly!

+It is awesome, itn't it?
+Head over to https://reinforce.moe/about-en.md and check it out!

+***

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=ReinforceZwei&show_icons=true)